cimo/Npm_request/README.md

 # Request

-Request management.
+Npm package, request api.
 Light, fast and secure.
 Writed with native Typescript code and no dependencies are used.

 ## Pack